CEO, Clinical Psychologist

 Medical Director, Musculoskeletal Medicine Specialist

 John qualified with his medical degree from the University of Glasgow in 1977, and later gained further qualifications in obstetrics, musculoskeletal medicine, and pain medicine.
-He has worked as a hospital doctor, GP, and – since 2000 – as a musculoskeletal pain specialist.
+He has worked as a hospital doctor, GP, and now as a musculoskeletal pain specialist.
 At Southern Rehab he is the Medical Director and is responsible for the provision of medical services within the organisation.
 Clinically he works as a member of the pain management team and concussion service.
-John has authored numerous papers on his area of expertise.
+John has authored numerous papers in his area of expertise.

 Clinical Lead in Pain and Psychological Services